 13. Like males of most species, male dragonflies are very territorial and will defend their territory against all (male) comers, chasing off invaders whilst trying to attract females at the same time.
 If you see two dragonflies in a chase, it’s probably a male seeing off an intruder; but if the insects are flying whilst attached to each other, it’s probably a mating.

 14. Dragonfly eggs can be laid singly or in clusters of anything up to several hundred, and hatch after around three to five weeks.
-The females lay them on or at the edge of fresh water, usually on floating plants or ones that are growing out of the water, and then abandon them completely.
+The females lay them on or at the edge of a freshwater source, usually on floating plants or ones that are growing out of the water, and then abandon them completely.

 16. The nymph will shed its skin several times during its life underwater, finally crawling out of the water to shed it the last time and emerge as an air-breathing, winged adult.
 After spreading the new wings and ‘pumping them up’ with blood, the adult takes off to try them out and starts catching other flying insects almost immediately.